hiring-lab/job_postings_tracker/README.md

 The number of job postings on Indeed.com, whether related to paid or unpaid job solicitations, is not indicative of potential revenue or earnings of Indeed, which comprises a significant percentage of the HR Technology segment of its parent company, Recruit Holdings Co., Ltd. Job posting numbers are provided for information purposes only and should not be viewed as an indicator of performance of Indeed or Recruit.
 Please refer to the Recruit Holdings investor relations website and regulatory filings in Japan for more detailed information on revenue generation by Recruit’s HR Technology segment.

 The occupational sectors in our data are an Indeed categorization based on normalized job titles.
-A list of those job sectors along with sample job titles is available in this repository.
+A list of those job sectors along with sample job titles is available in this repository (see `sector-job-title-examples.csv`).

 ## Data Schema